 North America has millions of beautiful things to see, one of them being the flight of the Monarch Butterflies.
-Every year in November, these butterflies take a 2,500-mile journey from the northeastern parts of the U.S. and Canada to the mountains in Central Mexico to escape the cold and frigid winters, where they have a better chance of surviving and reproducing.
+Every year in November, these butterflies take a 2,500-mile journey from the northeastern parts of the U.S. and Canada to the mountains in Central Mexico to escape the frigid winters, where they have a better chance of surviving and reproducing.

 A few sanctuaries are open to the public; the most popular one - El Rosario, is located in Michoacán, Mexico.
 Do keep in mind that you will have to take a 1-2 hour hike up the mountain after you arrive, but it is well worth it.